Now Reading

 What inspired you to take a shot at this competition?

-It was my mum and nanny that really encouraged me to go for it.
-I wasn’t sure if it was the right thing for both Pudsey and I, so I asked for their advise.
+It was my mum and nanny that encouraged me to go for it.
+I wasn’t sure if it was the right thing for both Pudsey and me, so I asked for their advice.
 I sent my application to BGT the day before the closing date!
 Maybe, this was what destiny had in store for both of us.

 How hopeful were you about your triumph in the end?